 5. British Council

 The British Council is a well-known institute for teaching English language.
-Their creative writing course takes you through fiction, poetry, short stories and screenplays to travel writing, feature article writing and news reports.
-You analyse various writing styles and develop your own technique of writing.
-The Council has an experienced faculty that will guide you to polish your craft as a writer.
+Until recently they had creative writing course that took you through fiction, poetry, short stories and screenplays to travel writing, feature article writing and news reports.
+The courses dont appear on their website anymore so you may want to call them and check.
+The Council has experienced faculty that will guide you to polish your craft as a writer.

 Courses offered: Introduction to Creative Writing is a summer intensive course spread over 6 weeks or a term course of 8 weeks duration, both for 50 hours each

 Nature of Course: Course timings are flexible and adjusted according to the student’s need.
 But the course is conducted within working hours on weekdays in Delhi (i.e. before 6pm), except on weekends.
 In Kolkata, the course is offered on weekends